Actifio/zfdr/README.md

   4: Display VMware Config   Do you want to display the config of your current VMs?
   5: Export VMware Config    Do you want to export the config of your current VMs?
 This creates a new CSV file.
   ```
-  Effectively the order of operations prior a failover is the following:
+  Effectively the order of operations on the source side prior to a failover is the following:

 1. The user creates the CSV file and maintains it.
 Particular care is taken to ensure that:
    * The correct phase is set for each VM